Delicious and easy 21 Day Fix Chicken Marsala for the Instant Pot that’s gluten-free, grain free, and Paleo friendly!

 - Remove chicken and melt another tsp of butter in pot.
 Saute mushrooms, shallots, and garlic for a few minutes before adding chicken back in, along with Marsala wine, stock, and another sprinkle of salt and pepper.

 - Lock IP cover and switch to manual.
-If using thighs, set to 10 minutes.
-If using breasts, set to 15.
+Set for ten minutes.

 - After cook time is finished, switch to quick release and allow all the steam to escape.
 Remove chicken and mushrooms, but leave juice in the pot, and turn on saute function again.